 For the Caramel:

-- Remove from heat, stir in the vanilla then set aside to cool for 5-10 minutes.
-The caramel is ready for dipping once it's about 190F.
-You can always dip a test apple to see if it looks right.
+- Remove from heat.
+Stir in the vanilla then set aside to cool for 10 to 20 minutes.
+The caramel is ready for dipping once it’s cooled to about 190°F. You can always dip a test apple to see if it looks right.

 Notes

-- Use a wooden spoon to stir the caramel, it will not conduct heat well, which is great because it will not change the temperature of your caramel or burn your hand!
+- Use a wooden spoon to stir the caramel.
+Wooden spoons don’t conduct heat well, so it won’t affect the temperature of the caramel or burn your hands while you stir.